 – Masters.
 Despite the popular misconception that it is only relevant for beginners, even senior-level specialists with significant experience highly value the contribution to their professional development.
 For fast-developing industries like IT or marketing, it’s out of the question.

 – Purpose.
-It’s about feeling yourself a part of something important, a valuable team player, an inspiration for someone.
+It’s about feeling yourself a part of something important, a valuable team player with an important job role, an inspiration for someone.

 A recent study by Bath University produced a little more detailed report.
 Its idea is in the crucial meaning of holding a work-life balance; work and personal life are not substitutes or synonyms.
-There also is a job demand-resources theory, according to which such things as support in doing your work, help in reducing stress, and achieving personal growth are as much important for employees, as high salary or perks of the job.
+There also is a job demand-resources theory, according to which such things as support in accomplishing your current role, help in reducing stress, and achieving personal growth are as much important for employee engagement, as high salary or professional goals.

 Keep it under control, but let them do this.
-Allowing people to work in accordance not only with the requirements but also with their vision is incredibly valuable.
+Allowing people to work in accordance not only with the requirements but also with their vision is incredibly valuable and helps to increase employee morale.
 Sometimes, employees are outraged that their skills and proactivity, required during the hiring process, are actually not welcome.
 They find it depressing and demotivating.

-If your company works remotely during the pandemic, take care of the maintenance of the team spirit.
-It is not about online parties (feel free if you like the idea), but asking about their day, condition, etc. These are tiny things that take 30 minutes a day but are of great importance for each employee individually and the team as a whole.
+If your company works with remote employees during the pandemic, take care of the maintenance of the team spirit and make it a core of your company culture.
+It is not about online parties (feel free if you like the idea), but asking about their day, condition, etc. These are tiny things that take 30 minutes a day but are of great importance for each individual employee and the team as a whole.